weleoka/Lab2/host/Create_Test_Environment.md

 It works! (with HTML tags)

 Next, you should open up the AWS firewall, to allow port 80 and port 81 access.
-However, we will open up the firewall, for all traffic from your SSH client.
+However, we will open up the firewall, for all traffic from your own computer, which is your SSH client.

 1. Login to AWS, and then to workarea console.
 2. Click on EC2.